allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 As a baseline we used an existing system built in-house.
-It uses a [Canny edge detector](https://en.wikipedia.org/wiki/Canny_edge_detector) and a ruleset for deciding whether particular amount of edges imply frame existence.
+It uses a [Canny edge detector](https://en.wikipedia.org/wiki/Canny_edge_detector) and a ruleset for deciding whether particular number of edges imply frame existence.

 ## Deep learning